 After trying my hand at making the Japanese Popin’ Cookin’ gummy candies, I was curious to try one of their dough-based kits.
-Below is the result of my attempts to master the donut kit that I bought from Amazon.
-Armed with the knowledge of watching this kit attempted on YouTube and a box of Japanese instructions, I gave it a try.
+Below is the result of my attempt to master the donut kit that I bought from Amazon.
+Armed with the knowledge gained from watching YouTube tutorials along with a box of Japanese instructions, I gave it a try.
 Here’s how it went...

 Step 1: Making Dough

 - A plastic tray with two molds, three mixing trays, and a measuring cup.

 - Two packets of dough (vanilla and chocolate)

 - Three packets of frosting (strawberry, vanilla, and chocolate)